 Fast food is usually high in saturated fat and salt and low in overall nutrients, like vitamins, minerals and fiber.
 And while you don't have to swear off fries for life, try to limit fast food to those times when you're in a pinch for a meal or have a specific craving in order to help minimize belly fat.

 Sure, there are foods to avoid for a slimmer middle — but what about foods that burn belly fat?
 There's actually no such thing (so don't fall for those "belly fat burner" gimmicks) — but eating foods rich in fiber is linked to less belly fat.

-Indeed, a study published April 2015 in The American Journal of Clinical Nutrition found that people who reported consuming more fiber were significantly less likely to have dangerous levels of visceral fat.
+Indeed, an April 2015 study in the American Journal of Clinical Nutrition found that people who reported eating more fiber were significantly less likely to have dangerous levels of visceral fat.